tintin10q/Minecraft-font-and-translation-generator/README.md

 How to use
 -----------------------
-Put your input in a file called "generate_font_data.json" this file should be in the same folder as the executable There is an example "generate_font_data".json included
+Put your input in a file called "generate_font_data.json" this file should be in the same folder as the executable There is an example "generate_font_data.json" included.
+Here are also 3 examples:
 ```json
 [
   {